Wuhan: Wuchang Uprising

+Map from 1915 showing the location of the three cities (Wuchang, Hanyang and Hankou) separated by the Yangtze River and the Han River.
+The three cities merged in 1927 to form Wuhan.

 By 1900, according to Collier's magazine, Hankou, the Yangtze River boom town, was "the St. Louis and Chicago of China."
 On October 10, 1911, Sun Yat-sen's followers launched the Wuchang Uprising, which led to the collapse of the Qing state and 2,000 years of dynastic rule, as well as the establishment of the Republic of China.

 The Wuchang Uprising of October 1911, which overthrew the Qing dynasty, originated in Wuhan.
 Before the uprising, anti-Qing secret societies were active in Wuhan.
 In September 1911, the outbreak of the protests in Sichuan forced the Qing authorities to send part of the New Army garrisoned in Wuhan to suppress the rebellion.
 On September 14 the Literary Society (文學社) and the Progressive Association (共進會), two local revolutionary organizations in Hubei, set up joint headquarters in Wuchang and planned for an uprising.
 On the morning of October 9, a bomb at the office of the political arrangement exploded prematurely and alerted local authorities.
 The proclamation for the uprising, beadroll and the revolutionaries' official seal fell into the hands of Rui Cheng, the governor-general of Hunan and Hubei, who demolished the uprising headquarters the same day and set out to arrest the revolutionaries listed in the beadroll.
 This forced the revolutionaries to launch the uprising earlier than planned.